openstack-infra/zuul/doc/source/zuul.rst

 **failure-pattern (optional)**
   The URL that should be reported to Gerrit if the job fails.
-  Defaults to the Jenkins build URL or the url_pattern configured in zuul.conf.
+  Defaults to the build URL or the url_pattern configured in zuul.conf.
 May be supplied as a string pattern with substitutions as described in url_pattern in :ref:`zuulconf`.

 **success-pattern (optional)**
   The URL that should be reported to Gerrit if the job succeeds.
-  Defaults to the Jenkins build URL or the url_pattern configured in zuul.conf.
+  Defaults to the build URL or the url_pattern configured in zuul.conf.
 May be supplied as a string pattern with substitutions as described in url_pattern in :ref:`zuulconf`.